Scotty McCreery Honors Fallen Vietnam Soldier With Memorial Day Performance Of “The Dash”

 Scotty McCreery included his song "The Dash" on his album "See You Tonight"

-The song tells the story of a young man who served in the military but was killed in action.
+The song tells the story of a young man in the military who lost his life.
 One of the verses describes him as a teenager, saying, “He was a steelworker’s son, homecoming king.

 The chorus reflects on how it always seems too soon,” when a young service member is killed in action.
-As a result, the family and loved ones are left wishing for them to come back for just one more day.
+As a result, the family and loved ones find themselves wishing they’d come back for just one more day.

 Scotty Dedicates Memorial Day Performance To A Fallen Hero